ejgallego/coq-serapi/README.md

 ### Quick Overview and Documentation

-SerAPI installation is similar to a Coq plugin, we hope to provide an OPAM package soon; for now, see [building](#building).
+SerAPI installation process is similar to a Coq plugin, we hope to provide an OPAM package soon; for now, see [building](#building).

 A first IDE prototype using SerAPI is Clément Pit--Claudel's [elcoq](https://github.com/cpitclaudel/elcoq).